shoc Legal Disclaimer, Data Protection, Impressum

 Short Form Privacy Policy

-shoc does not collect any data from visitors as long as you do not use the contact form or sign up for the newsletter!
+shoc does not collect any data from visitors as long as you do not use the contact form!

 We comply with the EU GDPR (although Switzerland has not gone to this administrative mania).